 By James W. Loewen

-The United States is entering the sesquicentennial of Reconstruction, that period after the Civil War when African Americans briefly enjoyed full civil and political rights.
+This is the sesquicentennial of the Reconstruction era in the United States, that period after the Civil War when African Americans briefly enjoyed full civil and political rights.
 African Americans—200,000 of them—had fought in that war, which made it hard to deny them equal rights.
 Unlike with the 150th anniversary of the Civil War, however, few historic places tell us what happened during Reconstruction.
 They could: Every plantation home had a Reconstruction history, often fascinating, but these manors remain frozen in time around 1859.
 They tell a tale of elegance and power, and Reconstruction was the era when that power was challenged.
 Moreover, it is still true, as W.E.B.
 Du Bois put it in Black Reconstruction 80 years ago, that “one cannot study Reconstruction without first frankly facing the facts of universal lying.”
 Here are five common fallacies that Americans still tell themselves about this formative period.

 This view came to dominate public thinking from 1890 until about 1940, when world events and the Great Migration began to reshape the country’s perception of race and racism.
 During this period, known by historians as the nadir of race relations, white Americans became incredibly racist.
 Communities across the North became “sundown towns” that banned African Americans (and sometimes Jews and others) after dark.
 Beginning with Mississippi in 1890, every Southern state instituted literacy tests and poll taxes to effectively remove African Americans from the citizenship they were supposed to have been guaranteed by the 14th Amendment.
 Reconstruction was portrayed during this era as a terrible time, especially for whites but really for everyone, a failure of a government propped up only by federal bayonets.
 “No people were ever so cruelly subjected to the rule of ignorant, vicious, and criminal classes as were the Southern people in the awful days of Reconstruction,” the New Orleans Times-Picayune proclaimed in 1901.